AIDS–Holocaust metaphor: Reception

 According to David Caron, the comparison of AIDS and the Holocaust has inspired more anger than other comparisons relating to genocides.
 Arlene Stein writes that the AIDS–Holocaust metaphor is part of a discourse in which the "Holocaust has become a universal symbol of injustice".
 Susan Sontag was critical of the metaphor, telling a reporter that "The Holocaust was inflicted by human beings on human beings.
-It’s wrong to compare a situation in which there was real culpability to one in which there is none...
+It's wrong to compare a situation in which there was real culpability to one in which there is none...
 The word [Holocaust] should not be used metaphorically".

-According to a 2013 Vanity Fair article, it is a "commonly heard metaphor about AIDS".
+According to Vanity Fair in 2013, it is a "commonly heard metaphor about AIDS".
 However, research by Andrea Kalmin and Katherine Bischoping in 1999 indicated that most Americans did not make comparisons between the Holocaust and the victimization of sexual minorities.
 Caron maintains that the AIDS–Holocaust metaphor is a form of Holocaust trivialization.